gradus/blacksmith-blog/pages/cupcake-nodejs-project-generator/content.md

 cupcake [your project name]

-(you will be prompted for the templating and database)
+(you will be prompted for the templating engine and database type)

 cd [your project name]